-The accounting policies and notes from pages 05 to 17 form an integral part of these financial statements.
+The accounting policies and notes on pages 05 to 16 form an integral part of these financial statements.

 The Board of Directors of the Management Company and the Trustee are responsible for the preparation and presentation of these financial statements.